exoplatform/exo-documentation/docs/PersonalApplications.rst

 **News posted in a space**

-You will receive the **News posted in a space** notification when a user posts an article in a space you are member of.
+You will receive this notification when a user posts an article in a space you are member of.

 	|image97|

 **News shared in a space**

-You will receive the **News shared in a space** notification when a user shares an article in a space you are member of.
+You will receive this notification when a user shares an article in a space you are member of.

 	|image98|

 **My News shared**

-You will receive the **My News shared** notification when a user shares one of your articles in another space.
+You will receive this notification when a user shares one of your articles in another space.

 	|image99|

 **My posted News liked**

-You will receive the **My posted News liked** notification when a user liked one of your articles.
+You will receive this notification when a user likes one of your articles.

 	|image100|

 **My shared News liked**

-You will receive the **My shared News liked** notification when a user liked an article you shared.
+You will receive this notification when a user likes an article you shared.

 	|image101|

 **My posted News commented**

-You will receive the **My posted News commented** notification when a user commented one of your articles.
+You will receive this notification when a user comments on one of your articles.

 	|image102|

 **My shared News commented**

-You will receive the **My shared News commented** notification when a user commented an article you shared.
+You will receive this notification when a user comments on an article you shared.

 	|image103|